Ouch! My leg hurts!

 Note: In order to legally cover ourselves, we wish to inform you that we have no medical qualifications, do not diagnose or prescribe, and are merely passing along some suggestions that others have found successful for prevention, or at least dealing with, leg or foot cramps.
 Most muscle cramps, although painful, are harmless.
 See your health practitioner if the cramps become more frequent or severe or if you have any other concerns.
 Cramps can be a symptom of a number of serious health problems, varying from kidney or thyroid disease to diabetes and multiple sclerosis.
 Also see a qualified medical practitioner before undertaking any change in diet, activity or just about anything else

-Can't Sleep?
-Here are 42 Insomnia Tips and Insomnia Remedies to Help You Sleep
+Here are 45 Insomnia Tips and Insomnia Remedies to Help You Sleep

 Not every one of these insomnia remedies alone will get you to sleep, but a few of them at least should prove successful.
 Needless to say, there's no guarantee, and no attempt to provide medical advice, but the feedback we've received indicates they've been very helpful for many people.